stackmate/stackmate/README.md

 * The supplied templates are taken from the AWS samples.

-You need a couple of mappings from AWS ids to your CloudStack implementation
+You need a couple of mappings from AWS ids to your CloudStack implementation:

 ```bash
 $ cat local.yaml